Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 ## Remarks

-When you create a team project, Team Foundation Server creates data objects on the server that hosts Team Foundation Server, and may create data objects on the server that hosts SharePoint Products, and the server that hosts SQL Server Reporting Services.
+When you create a project, Team Foundation Server creates data objects on the server that hosts Team Foundation Server, and may create data objects on the server that hosts SharePoint Products, and the server that hosts SQL Server Reporting Services.
-When you remove a team project, the reports are automatically removed from SQL Server Reporting Services.
+When you remove a project, the reports are automatically removed from SQL Server Reporting Services.

-When you remove a team project, you can choose whether or not to remove the objects that were created to support the SharePoint site.
+When you remove a project, you can choose whether or not to remove the objects that were created to support the SharePoint site.
 However, an error can prevent Team Foundation Server from creating or deleting all the objects.
 To troubleshoot these problems, the following sections provide background information, links to other resources, and specific steps that help you determine the cause of the problem, fix the problem, and when necessary delete data objects that remain after running TFSDeleteProject.